openemail/openemail-docs-v1/docs/index.md

 - Fail2ban-like integration
 - Quarantine system
 - A lot more...
+## openemail containers

-openemailcomes with multiple containers linked in one bridged network.
+openemail comes with multiple containers linked in one bridged network.
 Each container represents a single application.

 - Dovecot
 - ClamAV (optional)